The Senior Thesis

 The year-long research project can take on a variety of forms—a scholarly paper, narrative nonfiction essay, journalistic article or series of articles, documentary film, or museum exhibition.
 It is designed to reflect your personal interests and career goals.

 What kind of research topics do students pursue?
-Browse these quick summaries of student projects from the Arts and Letters Class of 2016.
+Browse these quick summaries of student projects from recent Arts and Letters graduates.

 "Thesis writing was the most rewarding and empowering experience in my four years at Notre Dame.
 I learned how to engage properly with the research process: Critically evaluating my own position's weaknesses, assessing the strengths of the theories with which I disagree, and continually refining my work."